runningdeveloper/trails-data/CONTRIBUTING.md

 # Contribution Guidelines

 Yay thanks for contributing!
-We will use the all contributors bot to add you to the project attributions and on a website if we ever make one.
+I would like this repo to be beginner friendly and a simple way to get an open source contribution done.
+I think we can make something useful for people visiting and living in South Africa.
+I will use the all contributors bot to add you to the project attributions and it will add your github profile link to the website.

+Contributions are is mainly aimed at software developers in or visiting South Africa.
+Adding a trail that you have actually done recently is the idea.
+Unless you want to help out with other aspects like the website.

-## Adding a trail
+## How to add a trail

-- Check to see that the trail doesn't already exist
+- Check to see that the trail doesn't already exist (otherwise you can edit an existing one)
-- Check the issues tab to see if someone else is not already adding the trail
+- Check the issues tab to see if someone else is not already working on adding the trail
+- Check the issues tab to see if there is a trail suggested that no one has claimed yet
-- Add an issue to say you doing the trail so that other people do it too
+- Add or comment on an issue to say you want to do your trail so that other people don't submit the same trail
 - Follow the guide below for submitting a pull request

 ## Editing a trail

-- I guess follow the steps below to submit a pull request to edit the trail
+- Follow the steps below to submit a pull request to edit the trail

 ## Other contributions